blenq/pagio/pagio/docs/stmt_caching.rst

 statement caching.

 PostgreSQL supports the use of prepared statements.
 A prepared statements can be useful for performance reasons when it is executed multiple times.
+Such a statement is tied to the client connection and not visible to others.
+Because of this and the relatively large overhead of starting a new client connection, it is good practice to use long living database connections.

 There are
 two versions of prepared statements.
 The first one is a statement that is